Best Wireless Multiroom Speakers of 2022

 The second-generation version has more memory and a better processor than the original, but our testers report that it sounds and performs identically.
 It also costs less than some rivals, so you can start your system with a couple of Ones—say, one in the kitchen and the other in a bedroom—and expand to other rooms (or to stereo pairs with better sound) as your budget permits.

-The Sonos One can integrate with the company’s wireless speakers, adding smart speaker functionality to an existing Sonos system.
+The Sonos One can also integrate with the company’s wireless speakers, adding smart speaker functionality to an existing Sonos system.
 You can even add the inexpensive Ikea Symfonisk speaker to your Sonos system.
 Note that like other Sonos home speakers, the One doesn’t have Bluetooth capability.
 It streams through WiFi, and you control it with the company’s smartphone app.

 The One is also platform-agnostic; it has built-in support for Amazon’s Alexa and Google Assistant.
 And if you’re into Apple, you can also stream music to it using an iPad or iPhone with Apple’s AirPlay 2.
 If you don’t need or want smart speaker functionality, the similar-sounding Sonos One SL is essentially a Sonos One without the smarts.